jtran071/webscraping/tutorial.md

 ![my image](https://raw.githubusercontent.com/ktang012/hw4/master/pictures/Yummy.png)

+There are a few thousand lines of text in the files and we obviously do not want to look through all that to find a pattern.
+Thankfully, we already know what it looks like when we inspected the web page earlier.
 By looking at the tags that enclose the data you want to extract, you can get an idea of what the pattern looks like, which can be used to build a regex for `grep`.
 In our case we’ll be trying to find the following tags:
 - `<h1 id="itemTitle" class="plaincharacterwrap fn" itemprop="name"> __NAME__ </h1>`